jayadevgh/Nano-Neural-Networks/README.md

 Highly configurable deep learning functionality is implemented  from scratch using Python's numpy package.
 There is no support for GPU and automatic differentiation.
-Though it is a simplest deep learning implementation without any bells and whistles, a real world deep learning model is created for CA housing prices.
+Though it is a simple deep learning implementation without any bells and whistles, a real world deep learning model is created for CA housing prices.
 I will add more examples later.
 It is an excellent way to learn deep learning.

 I learned deep learning through the following resources.